thingsapart/EBB-pwm-peristaltic-stepper/README.md

 Todo: Redo as no need for threaded inserts.

+Todo: One of the printed parts does need supports.

 Todo: Better blurb at start

 Todo: What you need to 3D print needs to say that some parts need supports, add picture showing support painting